alair-aurea/ansible-scripts/README.md

 1. Go to [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and follow the instructions to install and run a linux distribution inside Windows.
 We recommend Ubuntu 16.04.

-1. Run the commands for Ununtu 16.04.
+1. Run the commands for Ubuntu 16.04.

 <!--
 ### Installation using Cygwin